SchumacherFM/Magento-Markdown/README.md

 - Enable or disable Markdown parser per store view
 - Enable or disable Markdown extra parser per store view
 - Set Markdown detection tag per store view
+- Add path to css file if using in transactional emails per store view

 Every field which contains Markdown syntax must contain that detection tag otherwise it will not be parsed.